Thierry Lang

 Thierry Lang (born 1956) is a Swiss composer and jazz pianist.

 In 2006, Lang gave a concert in his native village of Romont along with bassist Heiri Kanzig and violinist Didier Lockwood.

-He teaches piano and composition at the University of Lausanne and University of Bern in Switzerland.
+He teaches piano and composition at the University of Lausanne in Switzerland.
 He has recorded jazz music discs with Blue Note Records, among others.
 In 2008 Lang was awarded a Doctor Honoris Causa from the European University.